Develop new friendships, have new adventures, and create lasting memories!

 Camps give kids a great opportunity to make new friends and have new experiences outside of their neighborhood and classroom.
 They provide children with an environment that nurtures experiential education and results in self-respect and appreciation for human value.
 Campers stay active, gain a sense of community, develop intergenerational relationships, and learn through first-hand experiences.

 Our teams are dedicated to making sure that your child has a positive and memorable experience.
 Each team member goes through an extensive interview and training process to prepare them for the summer, including first aid, AED, and CPR certifications; as well as COVID-19 situational training.

-RAC Summer and Fall Camp COVID-19 Safety Guidelines
+RAC Summer and Winter Camp COVID-19 Safety Guidelines

 The safety and health of campers and staff is always our highest priority, and camps have a long history of planning for and managing communicable diseases.
 We will be providing the following safety measures to limit exposure to potential Covid-19 spread:

 - Campers and camper's families should ensure they are following state guidelines prior to camp and during camp, including gathering size and travel limitations, wearing masks, and social distancing.

 - Campers with preexisting medical conditions must have written clearance by their primary care provider to attend camp.